-The Academy has an indemnity policy in place to cover the cost of any such claims up to a total of £5,000,000 in any one year.
+The Academy is part of the DfE, Risk Protection Arrangement (RPA) which includes cover for claims up to a total of £10,000,000 in any one year.

 Method of recruitment and appointment or election of governors

 The United Westminster and Grey Coat Foundation may appoint up to 10 governors, subject to Articles of Association, there must be a minimum of 5 appointed under this arrangement.